theakp03/CSS-Loading-Animination/README.md

-Here's a professional and informative `README.md` file you can use to upload your four HTML loading animation files to GitHub:

----

 # 🎬 CSS Loading Animations

 A collection of simple and visually engaging loading animations created using only HTML and CSS.
 These loaders can be easily reused in any web project where you want to show a loading state.